 You probably already know that I’m crazy about beautiful finishes for my sewing projects.
 So I chose to bind the facings of the top rather than overlock them.

 To bind, I used 20mm white bias tape.
 You just need to place the bias tape folded over before attaching it to the body of the top.
-I had written an article about applying bias tape, you can find it here.
+I wrote an article about applying bias tape, you can find it here.

 Then, I made a hem at the bottom of the top.

-These are very beautiful finishes and it’s different from what you usually see in stores
+These are very beautiful finishes and they stand out from what you usually see in stores.

-I was already very satisfied with my top when my eyes landed on the embroideries I was making for another project... and the flash came "what if I embroidered the neckline of this top".
+I was already very happy with my top when my eyes landed on the embroideries I was making for another project... and the idea struck me, "what if I embroidered the neckline of this top."
 The pattern really suited it well...

-In principle, I should have embroidered before cutting my pieces, it would have been easier to stretch the fabric in an embroidery hoop... but it was too late.
+In principle, I should have embroidered before cutting my pieces, it would have been easier to stretch the toile in an embroidery hoop... but it was too late.
 No matter!
-I'll manage and without hesitation, I started tests on a fabric scrap.
+I'll manage, and without hesitation, I started testing on a fabric scrap.

 Embroidery and supplies

-I wanted to embroider the flower and leaf designs and I felt like using warm tones of yellow, orange, green, and gold...
+I wanted to re-embroider the flower and leaf designs and I was craving warm tones of yellow, orange, green, and gold...

-So I took out my box of DMC stranded and diamant embroidery threads to choose the color assortment.
+So I took out my box of DMC mouliné and diamant embroidery threads to choose the color assortment.

 I also equipped myself with a good pointed DMC embroidery needle.
 I chose to embroider:

-When you don't have models to follow, you have to choose the stitches to use to make your embroidery.
-It can be a bit scary but it is very enjoyable to do and especially very creative.
+When you don’t have patterns to follow, you have to choose the stitches to use for your embroidery.
+It can be a bit intimidating but it’s very enjoyable to do and especially very creative.

-For plants, stem stitch often works very well because it allows you to make curves quite easily and nature is made of curves and convolutions.
-So I made the outlines of the flowers and leaves with stem stitch.
+For plants, stem stitch often works very well because it allows you to make curves quite easily, and nature is made of curves and twists.
+So I outlined the flowers and leaves with stem stitch.

-The pistils were made with knot stitch and diamant thread (only one round).
+The pistils were made with knot stitch and diamant thread (just one round).

 The palm leaf was made with loop stitch.
-It is the part that took the longest and was the most difficult to make given the length of the stitches.
+It was the longest and most difficult part to make due to the length of the stitches.

 There are a few long stitches for the details of the flowers and leaves.